zedlopez/ifm/The Recipe Book.md

 	The examine devices rule is not listed in any rulebook.

 On the other hand, there are times when we may want to add a similar line or two to the descriptions of other kinds of objects.
-[Crusoe] allows us to append an "It is charred." sentence to the end of descriptions of things we have burned in the fire.
-Since it works by introducing a "printing the description" activity, Crusoe is also a good example to start from if we want to introduce more complex, flexible descriptions of items throughout our story.
+[Crusoe] allows us to append an ``It is charred.`` sentence to the end of descriptions of things we have burned in the fire.
+Since it works by introducing a `printing the description` activity, Crusoe is also a good example to start from if we want to introduce more complex, flexible descriptions of items throughout our story.

-[Odin] rewrites the "You see nothing special..." line with other text of our own, for items that otherwise do not have a description.
+[Odin] rewrites the ``You see nothing special...`` line with other text of our own, for items that otherwise do not have a description.

 Finally, we may want to look at multiple things at once.
 [The Left Hand of Autumn] demonstrates how we might provide a different response for ``EXAMINE PAINTINGS`` than for examining each individually; [Beekeeper's Apprentice] provides a ``SEARCH`` command that will show the descriptions of all the scenery in the current location.